kepcoSmart/deeplabCustom/README.md

 * 'deeplabCustomTest.py' is used to test the trained model.

 # Requirement
+* We first need to add libraries to PYTHONPATH in './models/research'.
+  * $ export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim
-* All the files in a folder 'deeplab' needs to overwrite the original data ('./models/research/deeplab').
+* All the files in a folder 'deeplab' needs to overwrite the original data in the following directory:
+  * './models/research/deeplab'
-* All the files in a folder 'utils' needs to overwrite the original data ('./models/research/deeplab/utils').
+* All the files in a folder 'utils' needs to overwrite the original data in the following directory:
+  * './models/research/deeplab/utils'
-* All the files in a folder 'datasets' needs to overwrite the original data ('./models/research/deeplab/datasets').
+* All the files in a folder 'datasets' needs to overwrite the original data in the following directory:
+  * './models/research/deeplab/datasets'
-* All the files in a folder 'trainSet' needs to be located in the following directory: './models/research/deeplab/datasets'.
+* All the files in a folder 'trainSet' needs to be located in the following directory:
+  * './models/research/deeplab/datasets/trainSet'
-* All the files in a folder 'testSet' needs to be located in the following directory: './models/research/deeplab/datasets'.
+* All the files in a folder 'testSet' needs to be located in the following directory:
+  * './models/research/deeplab/datasets/testSet'
 * In deeplabCustom, all the images are divided into a set of sub-images with a fixed size of 224 x 224, from which 60%, 20%, and 20% of the dataset are extracted for training, validation, and testing stages, respectively.
 Thus, please change the number of images for your custom dataset.
-  * For 'deeplabCustomTrain.py': './models/research/deeplab/datasets/data_generator.py'
+  * In 'deeplabCustomTrain.py': './models/research/deeplab/datasets/data_generator.py'
-  * For 'deeplabCustomTest.py': './models/research/deeplab/datasets/data_generator_test.py'
+  * In 'deeplabCustomTest.py': './models/research/deeplab/datasets/data_generator_test.py'

 # Environment
 'deeplabCustom' is tested on the following environment: